aaronprice/messenger/README.md

 ```

 After you've created a user, add the value of `authToken` to the environment header in GraphQL IDE with the key `X-USER-TOKEN`.
 You will be signed in as this user from this point on.

+**NOTE:** I do not consider this type of authentication production ready.

 ### Create a message
 ```